Warn M8000 vs VR8000

 Warn VR8000 Review - Unique Characteristics

-For more information on what to consider when purchasing a winch, please read our comprehensive Winch Buying Guide - with safety advice and recommendations to chose the best 4x4 winch.
+For more information on what to consider when purchasing a winch, please read our comprehensive Winch Buying Guide - with safety advice and recommendations to choose the best 4x4 winch.